-This set of six deals continues from the previous set of six - it is all about developing tricks in No-trumps.
+This set of six deals continues from the previous set of six in this issue of VBlue - it is all about developing tricks in No-trumps.

 Remember, in No-trumps most hands contain top tricks and suits that need setting up for the extras.
 Your main aim is to get your "slow tricks" established as soon as you can.